Warwick-Racing/fsai_sim_training/LIA.md

 - The position and orientation of the vehicle in the simulated world.
 - The position and colour of all cones in the simulated world.

+This data is passed as a XYZRGB pointcloud message on the **/cones** topic.

 In real life if we want to know the positions of the cones we need to develop a full perception pipeline to e.g.: